Interactions-AI/odin/docs/odin-from-scratch.md

 ## Setting up a Git Repository for your pipelines

-While the core of odin does not enforce any particular way of storing pipelines, a common pattern is to put the pipelines in git and use that as a backend.
-In fact, the HTTP server provides API calls to push resources into a git repository and to sync those resources as well.
+While Odin Core does not enforce any particular way of storing pipelines, a common pattern is to put the pipelines in git and use that as a backend.
+If you plan on using Odin HTTP, access to a Git-backed pipeline area is required.
+The Odin HTTP service syncs the backend automatically using a key, so that when you task a job, it always fetches the latest version from the remote branch.
 The way this typically works is

 1. Create a git repository on a server that will host our repository (e.g. GitLab or Github)
 1. Set up key-based authentication